 The bill amends the definition of "eligible student" within the Oklahoma Center for the Advancement of Science and Technology's Intern Partnership for the STEM Workforce Pipeline Program.
 The new definition specifies that an eligible student includes individuals currently enrolled in a technology center school governed by the State Board of Career and Technology Education, as well as those enrolled in undergraduate or graduate programs in STEM disciplines at institutions of higher education.
 This change aims to broaden the scope of students who can participate in the program, thereby enhancing the workforce pipeline in Oklahoma's high-tech sectors.

-Additionally, the bill updates statutory language and clarifies the requirements for applicant organizations seeking competitive internship funds.
-It emphasizes that the projects must provide meaningful intern experiences and have a reasonable probability of enhancing employment opportunities in Oklahoma.
-The bill also stipulates that the Oklahoma Center for the Advancement of Science and Technology will oversee the program and establish necessary rules for its implementation.
+Additionally, the bill updates statutory language and clarifies the criteria for applicant organizations seeking competitive internship funds.
+It emphasizes that the projects funded must lead to innovation and have a measurable impact on employment opportunities in Oklahoma.
+The bill also stipulates that the Oklahoma Center for the Advancement of Science and Technology will establish rules for the program's implementation.
 The act is set to take effect on November 1, 2025.